mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `p2p_connect`

-Try to connect to a remote node (just once).
+Attempt to connect to a remote node (just once).

-For persistent connections `add_reserved_node` should be used.
+For persistent connections see `add_reserved_node` should be used.
+Keep in mind that `add_reserved_node` works completely differently.

 Parameters: